appcircleio/appcircle-custom-script-from-git-component/README.md

 # Appcircle Custom Script from Git Component

-Clone or use an existing Git repository, execute a specified custom script (shell, Python, Ruby, Node.js, Perl, or Java), and expose the workspace path via environment variables in your Appcircle workflow.
+Clone or use an existing Git repository, execute a specified custom script (bash, Python, Ruby, Node.js, Perl, or Java), and expose the workspace path via environment variables in your Appcircle workflow.

 ## Required Inputs